Zamiell/isaac-coding/README.md

 ## Installation

-These are step by step instructions for getting a working Isaac coding environment (VSCode + Luacheck) on a fresh Windows 10.
+These are step by step instructions for getting a working Isaac coding environment (VSCode + auto-complete + Luacheck) on a fresh Windows 10.
 If you are on macOS or Linux, you will have to tweak the commands accordingly.

 Execute the following commands in an administrative command-prompt: